Can’t Meditate? Here are 9 Other Ways to Break Free From Stress

 Stress reduction is the goal.
 How you do it, be it meditation, supplements or otherwise, is not that important.
 What’s important is that you find what works for you.
-Try journaling, reading, gentle exercise, sleep, premium supplements, spending time in nature, and making time for people and pets you love.
+Try journaling, gentle exercise, improving your sleep, spending time in nature, and reaching out to a professional to make the time you deserve for yourself.

 Have other great ideas?
 Let me know what helps you de-stress in the comments below.